ColbyCommunications/wp-vimeo-slider/README.md

 } );
 ```

+This is especially recommended if you're using this package's dependencies (`react`, `prop-types`, `styled-components`, `react-dom`, etc.) elsewhere in your Javascript.

 ### NPM

 If you don't need the WordPress shortcode and plan to use this package as an ES6 module, install it using NPM or Yarn: